Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Invariants

-Resuming the main thread of our argument, now that we have determined the invariants for the action of the normal subgroup $T \subset D$, we can construct the invariants for $D$ itself by a symmetrization.
+We resume the main thread of our argument.
+Now that we have determined useful small sets of invariants for the action of the normal subgroup $T \subset D$ of index~$2$, we can construct the invariants for $D$ itself by a symmetrization.
 Before starting, we need an elementary result.